z390development/z390/doc/fileaccess.md

 * S013 READ/WRITE failed and no SYNAD exit provided

-### POINT
+### POINT - Position file pointer

 Position pointer for next READ or WRITE

 1. When register notation is used for rba or rel, the register points to a field containing the value.
 2. rel is a fullword, maximum value 2,147,483,647 (2G)<br/>
    rel is multiplied by BLKSIZE to get the rba.
 3. rba is signed 64-bit, maximum value...very big.

 #### Usage